 Repairing and restoring was something that our previous generation knew and supported a lot.
 This is where you learn new and innovative ways to repair your clothing piece to improve its lifespan.
 Getting yourself a compact sewing kit might be your best bet.

-Once you get to a habit of repairing your old pieces, it would be very easy for you to improve the life of your garment.
+Once you get to a habit of repairing your old pieces, it will be very easy for you to improve the life of your garment.
 Patching and professional altering also fall under this category.

 How to Avoid Fast Fashion?